 No, medical insurance does not cover therapeutic horsemanship because it is not being done under the guidance of a medical professional.

 Are there other funding options?»

 Yes, the Carrie Tingley Hospital Foundation offers scholarships to its patients and some state programs with self-directed budgets (ie, Mi Via or Centennial Care) have approved therapeutic riding in their client budgets—contact your care coordinator for more information.
-To learn more about grant-funded scholarships from Cloud Dancers, please call or email for more info.
+To learn more about scholarships from Cloud Dancers, see more detailed information or call/email for more info.

 How do we register for the program?»

-Call 505-926-1426 or email our Program Coordinator; complete our online application; contact your doctor to complete and sign Physicians Statement and Release.
+Call 505-926-1426 or email our Program Coordinator; complete our Rider Application – Fillable 4-3-2021; contact your doctor to complete and sign Physicians Statement and Release.

 What steps are being taken to address the COVID situation?»

 Our new Cleaning & Disinfecting protocols and COVID Prevention Guidelines will be reviewed with you.
 Generally speaking, we require masks, social distancing and limited personal contact with riders, volunteers and instructors.